AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 4. When prompted for a **CoPilot Service Account**, enter the login credentials for a valid user account in Aviatrix Controller to be used as the CoPilot service account.

-    The CoPilot service account is used to run CoPilot services such as alerts, topology replay, and ThreatGuard (without any user logged in).
+    See see `About CoPilot User Accounts <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#about-copilot-user-accounts>`_.

     |copilot_login_service_account|

-5. When prompted for **CoPilot Customer ID**, enter your CoPilot licence key.
+5. When prompted for **CoPilot Customer ID**, enter your CoPilot license key.

     |copilot_login_customer_id|

-    **Note:** If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, release the CoPilot license of the current instance first.
-To release the license, in CoPilot under Settings->Licensing, click the **RESET** button.
+    **TIP:** Later, if you decide to terminate your instance of CoPilot and deploy a new instance using the same license key, release the license of the current instance first by clicking **RESET** in Settings > Licensing.

-6.  **(If you are **NOT** prompted to add a data disk)** If you are not prompted to add a data disk, skip to step 8 (to verify connectivity with your controller).
+6. If you are NOT prompted to add a data disk, skip to step 8 to verify connectivity with your controller.

-7.  **(If you are prompted to add a data disk**) If you are prompted to add a data disk, select the disk/volume you created for storage for CoPilot and click START.
+7. If you are prompted to add a data disk, select the disk/volume you created for CoPilot storage and click START.
 When the process is complete, click FINISH.

 8. (Verify connectivity with your controller) To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see the inventory of all resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VPNs/VNETs are represented on the geographic map.